 Measurements of conductivity provide a relative indication of the amount of dissolved material in water.
 Four conductivity monitors are installed in the system to detect trends or upset conditions during processing.
 There is a monitor in the distillate lines from both the VC-300 evaporator and C-30 distillate tank discharge.
-These monitors will give indication of excessive carryover from the evaporators or of unexpected twie leakage in the evaporator heat exchangers.
+These monitors give indication of excessive carryover from the evaporators or of unexpected tube leakage in the evaporator heat exchangers.
 Monitors are installed in both the vaporizer and evaporator feed lines.
-These will provide an indication of any unplanned upset that may have degraded the influent water quality.
+These provide an indication of any unplanned upset that may have degraded the influent water quality.
 Each of these monitoring points is also equipped with a sample station for extraction of process fluids for chemical and radiochemical analysis.
-Operational experience and an accumulated data base accrued during actual evaporator operations will provide a sound basis for comparing these two methods of analysis, i.e., laboratory analysis and steady state conductivity monitoring.
-After adequate demonstration of comparable analytical results and conductivity data. operational procedures may be modified to rely more extensively on the conductivity instrumentation.
-However, until a data base can be compiled based on actual system operations, the control method utilized in procedures and operating programs will be the physical sampling and laboratory analysis of process liquids in conjunction with conductivity monitoring.
+The control methods utilized in procedures and operating programs are the physical sampling and laboratory analysis of process liquids.
+The conductivity monitors provide only relative data for online assessment of trends in the process flow fluid quality.